Shannan Gilbert was not a Gilgo Beach serial killer victim

 Digitally enhanced photographs of Shannan Gilbert.

 Did someone murder Gilbert?
-It is somewhat possible.
+It is possible.

 Was that person LISK?
 The likelihood is no.